 Ibrance, Kisqali, and Verzenio have not been directly compared to each other in a clinical trial.
 Still, doctors consider them to work equally well.
 Your treatment team can help you decide which one is right for your situation.
 This may depend on factors such as:

-- what treatments you have had in the past, if any
+- treatments you have had in the past, if any

-- how quickly the cancer progressed after previous treatment
+- how quickly the cancer grew after previous treatment

 - if you are a woman, whether you are premenopausal or postmenopausal

 - the side effects associated with each CDK4/6 inhibitor

 - whether you and/or your treatment team prefer that you take medication continuously, as you would with Verzenio, or on a 3-week on/ 1-week off cycle (Ibrance and Kisqali)